rx-angular/rx-angular/libs/cdk/docs/render-strategies/README.md

 ## Configuration

-By default RxAngular render strategies are preconfigures in a way they are still way more performant then native Angular, but focusing on being as non breaking as possible.
+By default, RxAngular render strategies are preconfigured in a way they are still way more performant than native Angular but focusing on being as non-breaking as possible.
-In the majority of cases you can just drop in the new features and everything works as before.
+In the majority of cases, you can just drop in the new features, and everything works as before.

 You can then partially enable more performance features on RxAngular.

-Configurations is done with Angular best practies and based on `InjectionToken`'s.
+Configurations are done with Angular best practies and based on `InjectionToken`'s.
 We can configure on the following levels:
 - globally
 - feature module